Haivision/srt/docs/API-functions.md

 Note that when the `SRT_EPOLL_ERR` is set the error cannot be retrieved with `srt_getlasterror` but it means that the socket is closed and the socket state can be read using `srt_getsockstate`.

-- Returns:

-  * The total amount of user socket (SRT socket) states changed.
-Note that this can be larger than `fdsSize`, in this case and if `edgeMode` is true only `fdsSize` events are returned in the `fdsSet` and the remaining events can be retrieved by a new call to this function
-  * -1 in case of error

-- Errors:

-  * `SRT_EINVPOLLID`: `eid` designates no valid EID object
-  * `SRT_ETIMEOUT`: Up to `msTimeOut` no sockets subscribed in `eid` were ready.
-This is reported only if `msTimeOut` was \>=0, otherwise the function waits indefinitely.

 ### srt_epoll_release
 ```